-The Church of the Holy Saviour or Sveti Spas is a small single nave church built in the the 17th century.
-This was the only church built during the Ottoman era and buildings built during this time were built half way into the ground.
+The Church of the Holy Saviour or Sveti Spas is a small single-nave church built in the 17th century.
+This was the only church built during the Ottoman era; buildings built during this time were built halfway into the ground.

 So you don’t have to pay a fee to see the main characteristics of this church.
 However, the wall paintings inside the church are quite fascinating.
-They were painted in the 17th century and the frescos represent scenes from the life of Christ and Holy Virgin.
+They were painted in the 17th century, and the frescos represent scenes from the life of Christ and the Holy Virgin.

 Address: ul.
 Briz 6, Nesebar | Hours: 10:30am-2pm and 2:30pm-5pm | Admission: 3 lev

-8. See the decorative motifs at Church of Saint Paraskeva
+8. See the decorative motifs at the Church of Saint Paraskeva

-Next up is a single nave church from the 13th century called The Saint Paraskeva Church.
+Next is a single-nave church from the 13th century called The Saint Paraskeva Church.
 What is special about this church is the decorative design of the exterior walls.

 First, the exterior walls were constructed with hewn stone and bricks.
-Then decorative motifs like fishbone, zigzag pattern, checkerboard, and the sun were added to the blind arches (arches in the wall that has been filled).
+The decorative motifs like a fishbone, zigzag pattern, checkerboard, and the sun were added to the blind arches (arches in the wall that has been filled).